The Troy Turkey Trot is still on

 The food bank’s director Mark Quandt said, “I think it’s pretty obvious we’re not going to be done with this pandemic anytime soon.
 It’s going to roll into next year.
 We don’t know how long, but people are still out of work.
 Unemployment is very high.
 People are in need and are going to be in need through the holidays.”

-More information on the race on how to register can be found here: https://troyturkeytrot.com/
+More information on the race on how to register can be found here.